 Streaming Services.

-Hey there.
 Here’s what you need to know to get streaming services.
-Any questions, do get in touch with Glyn.

 1. Turn on the cameras using the camera controller pictured below.

-4. Check the cameras are displaying correctly on the multiview monitor (above the streaming rack).
+3. Check the cameras are displaying correctly on the multiview monitor.
 If not, power them off and back on again.

 2. Log into the PC using the given name and password.